-No matter how big (or small) your audience is, regularly cleaning your email lists can save you money and will improve your emails performance.
+No matter how big (or small) your audience is, regularly cleaning your email audience can save you money and will improve the performance of your email campaigns.

-Nowadays email service providers have built-in tools that will automatically clean any contacts that cannot be reached (hard bounces) – removing them from your list and excluding them from all future campaigns you send.
-However if a contact becomes inactive or unsubscribes, they will remain in your audience, and will need to be cleaned manually.
+Nowadays, email service providers (like Mailchimp) have built-in tools to automatically clean any contacts that can’t be delivered to (hard bounces) – removing them from your audience and excluding them from future email campaigns you send.
+However, if a contact becomes inactive or unsubscribes, they will remain in your audience and will need to be cleaned manually.

 What are the benefits?

-Email service providers charge you based on the amount of contacts you have.
-So you can reduce costs by removing the inactive and unsubscribed contacts from your audience.
+Email service providers charge you based on the number of contacts you have.
+So you can reduce costs by removing inactive and unsubscribed contacts from your audience.

 Around 30% of all email addresses will become invalid each year, and sending to these contacts will result in a hard bounce.
-So you can reduce your bounce rate by removing any inactive contacts from your list.
+You can reduce your bounce rate by removing any inactive contacts from your list.

-We recommend cleaning your email list once per quarter, and an easy method is to duplicate your audience and segment any contacts that have been inactive for over three months.
-Before you remove them, try a targeted win-back email campaign that explains they’ll be removed if they continue to be inactive.
+We recommend cleaning your email audience once per quarter.
+A simple way of doing this is to segment any contacts that have been inactive for over three months and archive them.
+But wait!
+Before you remove them, try a targeted win-back campaign that shows what they are missing, and explains they’ll be removed if they continue to be inactive.